-Les Kiss: Ulster director of rugby departs jog after team's recent poor run
+Kiss leaves Ulster after team's bad run

 Kiss' backroom changes for this season

-After last season's disappointing campaign, Kiss opted to change the backroom team he had inherited as head coach Neil Doak and Allen Clarke departed with Jono Gibbes and former Wales international Dwayne Peel drafted in.
+After last season's disappointing campaign, Kiss opted to change the backroom team as head coach Neil Doak and Allen Clarke departed with Gibbes and former Wales international Peel drafted in.

 However after a promising opening to the season as Ulster won their first four Pro14 games, the Irish province have since managed only four victories in nine games in the new-format competition.